Why Is Anything Conscious?: From Rocks to Einstein: The Hierarchy of Being

 \item \textit{Example:} Cats, dogs, ravens. \end{itemize}

-\paragraph{Stage 5: 3RD Order Selves} A 3RD order self facilitates complex planning, particularly of a social nature.
-A 3RD order self is a 2ND order self for one's 2ND order self.
-Humans appear to possess this, because we are aware that we are aware.
-Altruistic behaviour observed in Australian magpies \cite{potvin2022} suggests they may also have 3RD order selves.
+\paragraph{Stage 5: 3RD order selves (narrative selves).} A 3RD order self is a narrative self.
+It lets an organism treat itself as persisting across time, with a story that links past interventions to future commitments.
+Formally, a 3RD order self is a 2ND order self for one's 2ND order self.
+In the ESM we give a minimal trust and commitment game that separates 2ND from 3RD order selves.
+It shows that even perfect audience modelling cannot sustain trust unless a publicly legible self binding move exists.
+Humans appear to possess this.
+Altruistic behaviour observed in Australian magpies \cite{potvin2022} suggests they may also have narrative selves.